-Methods: We performed an online survey using cases from the OPTIMUS Study, which investigated the prevalence of a culprit lesion thrombus based on intracoronary optical coherence tomography (OCT) in patients experiencing MI.
-Four MI cases, 2 perioperative and 2 non-operative, were selected randomly, stratified by etiology.
+which investigated the prevalence of a culprit lesion thrombus based on intracoronary optical coherence tomography (OCT) in patients experiencing MI.
+Four MI cases, 2 perioperative and 2 nonoperative, were selected randomly, stratified by etiology.
 Physicians were provided with the patient's medical history, laboratory parameters, and electrocardiograms.
 Physicians did not have access to intracoronary OCT results.
-Primary outcome was the accuracy of physicians' judgement of MI etiology as raw agreement between physicians and intracoronary OCT findings.
+The primary outcome was the accuracy of physicians' judgement of MI etiology, measured as raw agreement between physicians and intracoronary OCT findings.
 Fleiss' kappa and Gwet's AC1 were calculated to correct for chance.

-Results: The response rate was 57% (308/536).
-Respondents were 62% male, median age was 45 years (SD±11), 45% had been in practice for >15 years.
-Respondents' overall accuracy for MI etiology was 60% (95% confidence interval [CI] 57%-63%), including 63% (95% CI 60%-68%) for non-operative cases, and 56% (95% CI 52%-60%) for perioperative cases.
-Overall chance-corrected agreement was poor (kappa=0.05), consistent across specialties and clinical scenarios.
+Results: The response rate was 57% (308 of 536).
+Respondents were 62% male; median age was 45 years (standard deviation $\pm$ 11); 45% had been in practice for > 15 years.
+Respondents' overall accuracy for MI etiology was 60% (95% confidence interval [CI] 57%-63%), including 63% (95% CI 60%-68%) for nonoperative cases, and 56% (95% CI 52%-60%) for perioperative cases.
+Overall chance-corrected agreement was poor (kappa = 0.05), consistent across specialties and clinical scenarios.

-Conclusion: Physicians' accuracy to determine MI etiology based on clinical information is poor.
+Conclusions: Physician accuracy in determining MI etiology based on clinical information is poor.
 Physicians should consider results from other testing, such as invasive coronary angiography, when determining MI etiology.